Those who are using the Mississippi River as the Sidon fail to recognize these facts:

-But which sea did the River Sidon flow into?
+But into which sea did the River Sidon flow?
 The Land of Zarahemla was surrounded by the West Sea and the East Sea.
-Since no river is ever mentioned between the journeys between the City of Bountiful and the City of Mulek (The east-west line for travel) we know the river did not flow straight north or north-east into the Sea East.
+Since no river is ever mentioned between the journeys between the City of Bountiful and the City of Mulek (The east-west line for travel), we know the river did not flow straight north or north-east into the Sea East.

 22 And it came to pass that they did cast their dead into the waters of Sidon, and they have gone forth and are buried in the depths of the sea.
 (Alma 44: 22)